 - Preserving natural tooth structure: Often the preferred method of replacing a single missing tooth is a bridge.
 Bridges require extra preparation for the surrounding teeth to ultimately connect three or more teeth.
 This negatively impacts your health by making the task of retaining your teeth more difficult and by often requiring the destruction of existing tooth structure to create room for the new bridge.
 An implant is mostly an independent unit and does not negatively affect the adjacent teeth.

 - Durability: Compared to dentures and bridges, dental implants are very durable and long-lasting.
 Implants can last a lifetime if you practice good oral hygiene and take good care of your appliance.

 Dental Implant Care

 Caring for your dental implants is much like caring for your natural teeth.
 It is important that you practice good oral hygiene, which includes brushing twice a day and flossing once a day.
+A Waterpik is also recommended for cleaning around dental implants and under implant bridges.
 Dr. Jensen may advise you to use a special toothbrush and rinse with an antibacterial mouthwash in order to help prevent tooth decay and gum disease.